streetsidesoftware/cspell/test-packages/cspell-dictionary/test-cspell-dictionary/README.md

 This package is NOT to be published.

-External dependency test of `cspell-io`.
+External dependency test of `cspell-dictionary`.